Scheme Management Software: BeatRoute’s Period Purchase Schemes for Dealer Loyalty

 Roll-up logic aggregates every purchase path

-A modern dealer buys from a brand in more ways than one.
+A modern dealer buys from a brand through multiple channels.
 Some orders come through the field rep’s mobile order form.
-Others are placed directly on the dealer app.
-Van sales drops in cases between planned visits.
+Others are placed directly on the Retailer & Influencer App.
+Van sales drops cases between planned visits.
 A period scheme only works if all three paths roll up into one cumulative tally the dealer can trust.

 Roll-up also has to handle returns, damages, and credit notes cleanly.
 A dealer who returns damaged stock should not be punished by having it count against their scheme total.
-The rules need to be configurable per scheme, documented, and visible to both sides before the window opens.
+BeatRoute’s scheme management software lets brands configure these rules per scheme, document them, and make them visible to both sides before the window opens.

 Progress visibility is the quiet multiplier

 A dealer who cannot see their running total cannot respond to it.
-The scheme becomes something the brand talks about and the dealer forgets about.
-A dealer who sees a live progress bar showing “you are at 62 cases of 80 for the gold tier” makes a different decision when their rep walks in on the 25th.
+The scheme becomes something the brand talks about and the dealer forgets.
+A dealer who sees a live progress bar showing their position relative to the next tier makes a different purchasing decision when the rep walks in on the 25th of the month.

-The best-performing schemes publish progress in two places: the field rep’s order screen (so the rep can pitch “one more pallet and you unlock the next slab”) and the dealer’s own app (so the dealer decides to top up before the rep even arrives).
+The best-performing schemes publish progress in two places: the field rep’s order screen (so the rep can pitch the value of one more pallet) and the dealer’s own app (so the dealer decides to top up before the rep even arrives).

 Why period schemes change dealer psychology

 The real value of a period scheme is not the rebate dealers earn.
-It is the behaviour the scheme changes while the window is open.
+It is the behavior the scheme changes while the window is open.
 Four shifts are consistent across categories.

-Schemes can be configured to count only specific SKUs, specific ranges, or a minimum product mix.
-A well-designed scheme pushes dealers to stock the slower SKUs they would otherwise skip, because those SKUs carry scheme weight toward the next tier.
+Schemes can be configured to count only specific SKUs, specific ranges, or a minimum product mix toward the tier tally.
+A well-designed scheme pushes dealers to stock slower SKUs they would otherwise skip, because those SKUs carry weight toward the next tier.
+Over two or three windows, shelf range widens without any additional incentive spend.
+BeatRoute’s loyalty management module supports these configurations natively.

-Running period schemes manually is where most brands lose the value.
-The scheme is announced in a PDF, the tiers are tracked in a spreadsheet, the payout is calculated at window close with a two-week lag, and disputes consume the sales ops team for the next month.
-By the time the dealer sees their reward, the window is already half-finished.
+Running period schemes manually is where most brands lose value.
+The scheme is announced in a PDF, tiers are tracked in a spreadsheet, the payout is calculated at window close with a two-week lag, and disputes consume the sales ops team for the next month.
+By the time the dealer sees their reward, the next window is already half-finished.
+Scheme management software eliminates every manual step in this chain.

 Configure schemes without code

-BeatRoute’s Scheme AI Agent lets trade-marketing teams configure a period scheme (window, eligible SKUs, tier breakpoints, reward structure, exclusion rules) in an afternoon rather than a sprint.
-Schemes go live across the field force and the dealer app the same day.
-When a rule needs tweaking, the agent updates live without rebuilding anything.
+BeatRoute’s Trade Promotion Workflows let trade-marketing teams configure a period scheme (window, eligible SKUs, tier breakpoints, reward structure, exclusion rules) in an afternoon rather than a development sprint.
+Schemes go live across the field force and the Retailer & Influencer App the same day.
+When a rule needs tweaking, the update goes live without rebuilding anything.

 Roll up orders and show live progress

-Every order path (rep-captured, dealer self-ordered through the Dealer App, van sales drop-off) rolls up into the dealer’s running total in real time.
+Every order path (rep-captured, dealer self-ordered through the Retailer & Influencer App, van sales drop-off) rolls up into the dealer’s running total in real time.
 The dealer sees progress on their phone.
 The rep sees it on the order screen.
-Managers see aggregate progress by territory and can spot under-performing clusters while there is still window left to rescue.
+Managers see aggregate progress by territory and can spot underperforming clusters while there is still window left to rescue.

 Nudge dealers at the right moment

 The Order AI Agent watches each dealer’s progress against their tier targets and recommends the order that closes the gap.
-When a dealer is 8 cases short of gold with four days left, the rep’s next-visit screen shows “propose 8 cases of the fastest-moving SKU to unlock the 7% rebate.”
+When a dealer is 8 cases short of the gold tier with four days left, the rep’s next-visit screen shows a targeted suggestion to unlock the higher rebate.
 Nudges are specific, timed, and tied to money the dealer is about to leave on the table.
+BeatRoute customers report 4-6% sales uplift from AI-driven order recommendations alone.

 Settle automatically at window close